-If the Chinese restaurant crab casserole of your childhood still fills your dreams, this easy recipe for a hearty casserole is your dream come true!
+If the Chinese restaurant cheesy crab casserole of your childhood still fills your dreams, this easy Crab Casserole Recipe is a dream come true!

-Endless variations of this Chinese buffet crab casserole exist online, and after testing and re-testing, I’ve perfected this one to match my memories of the very best.
-And I’ve included variations and flavor options in the FAQ section below, so you can make this imitation crab casserole your own.
+Endless variations of this Chinese buffet crab casserole exist online, and after testing and re-testing, I've perfected this one to match my memories of the very best of them.

-What you’ll need to make this popular dish of crab casserole:
+What you'll need to make this dish :

-Bake in preheated oven at 375℉ for 25-30 minutes, or until the crab meat casserole is warmed through and the celery and onions are tender.
-If you’re looking for a deeper golden brown on the cheese, broil for final 1-2 minutes of bake time.
+Bake in preheated oven for 25-30 minutes, or until the casserole is warmed through and the celery and onions are tender.
+If you're looking for a deeper golden brown on the cheese, broil for final 1-2 minutes of bake time.
 Remove from oven and serve.

 FAQ’s, Variations and Serving Suggestions:

 I tested the casserole using a variety of seafood seasoning, garlic powder, black pepper and white pepper.
 Ultimately, I preferred the casserole that let the sweet crab meat really shine.
-But if you want a more savory crab casserole experience, feel free to add a 1/2 teaspoon of your favorite seasoning, Dijon mustard, hot pepper sauce, worcestershire sauce, soy sauce or even a simple 1/2 teaspoon salt.
-Since the crab mixture doesn’t include raw eggs, feel free to taste the crab before baking to adjust seasoning.
+But if you want a more savory crab casserole experience, feel free to add a ½ teaspoon of your favorite seasoning, Dijon mustard, hot pepper sauce, Worcestershire sauce, soy sauce or even a simple ½ teaspoon salt.
+Since the crab mixture doesn't include raw eggs, taste the crab before baking to adjust seasoning.

 Lots of recipes include cream cheese in their crab casserole, but after testing, I found the cream cheese to be too heavy and savory for my taste.
 I was hoping for a crab rangoon experience and it just didn’t deliver.
 If you have cream cheese and want to include it, I recommend starting with a couple of tablespoons of softened cream cheese and a good pinch of sugar.
 Use a wire whisk to combine with the mayo and sour cream to form a creamy sauce.
 Add the rest of the ingredients and then taste and adjust.

 To store, transfer crab casserole to an airtight container or wrap the cooled casserole dish tightly with plastic wrap and keep in the refrigerator for up to 3 days.
-Leftovers can be eaten cold, or reheat in the microwave for 30-45 seconds until warmed through.
+Eat leftovers cold, or reheat in the microwave for 30-45 seconds until warmed through.

 Crab Casserole Recipe